insomynwa/ava-menu/dummy-data/README.txt

 - Contact Form 7 plugin;
-- JetElements plugin;
+- AvaElements plugin;
 - create a contact form using Contact Form 7 plugin and select it in Contact Form 7 > Content module block.

-In the case there is no map in the Advanced Map module block, please, navigate to Elementor > JetElements Settings tab on the left of the Dashboard and insert the API key in the corresponding field.
+In the case there is no map in the Advanced Map module block, please, navigate to Elementor > AvaElements Settings tab on the left of the Dashboard and insert the API key in the corresponding field.